joaquinrojash/joaquinrojash/README.md

 ## 🌱 Currently learning
 I am constantly learning to develop myself not only professionally but, more importantly, as a person.
+- **Data Engineering**: strongest learning path right now and improving my portfolio.
+- **Data Scientist**: acquiring the technical knowledge of the job to perform with expertise.
 - **Data Analyst**: improving my portfolio to develop and demonstrate my skills.
-- **Data Scientist**: acquiring the technical knowledge of the job to perform with expertise.

 - **Lenguajes**:
     - Spanish: Native proficiency
     - English: Full professional proficiency